UW-PHARM/bitstream-hackathon/index.md

-@def title = "Franklin Example"
+@def title = "UW-Madison Bitstream Computing Hackathon"

-# How to use Franklin
+# Bitstream Computing Hackathon

 \tableofcontents <!-- you can use \toc as well -->